MaYangrui6/GITEE/README.md

 ## Key Components

-### 1. Normalized Potential Estimator (NPE)
+### 1. Normalized Potential Estimator (QPE)
-NPE is a deep learning model that estimates the maximum potential improvement an index can bring to a query.
+QPE is a deep learning model that estimates the maximum potential improvement an index can bring to a query.
 It uses query plan and predicate information to generate accurate estimates without actually building indexes.

 ### 2. Workload Filtering
 By estimating the gain of each query, GITEE filters out redundant queries, significantly reducing the search space and focusing on essential queries that contribute most to performance improvements.